 I just got back from a car ride where we had to drive on some really curvy roads for a while.
-Baloo was whining the whole time when he usually sleeps in the car.
-So I always assumed that he loves car riding.
+Baloo was whining the whole time, even though he usually sleeps in the car.
+I always assumed that he loves car riding.
 But today I was wondering if a dog could actually be car sick and what to do about it.

 I’ve done some research on the topic.
-First and foremost, dogs can be car or motion sick.
-Some even have to vomit.
-But a dog can also be car sick without vomiting.
+Dogs can indeed get car or motion sick.
+Some even have to vomit, but not all do.
 Have you ever been car sick before?
 Well, I certainly have but I never had to vomit.
-It just made me feel absolutely horrible and I wanted to get out of the car as quickly as possible.
+It just made me feel absolutely horrible and I wanted to get out of the car as quickly as possible!
 I assume that’s how Baloo felt today.

-In this post I’d like to show you how to find out if your dog is car sick and what do about it.
+In this post I’d like to show you what to do when your dog gets car sick and also some natural remedies for dog car sickness.

 Note: I’m no big fan of medication if not absolutely necessary.
-This is why I’ll only show you drug free methods.
-Or at least drugs you can get without prescription (like homeopathic things).
+This is why I’ll only show you drug free methods and natural remedy.

 There are different causes for car sickness: